axii14/dracula-parrot/README.md

-Dracula stand no fucking chance
+Dracula stands no fucking chance